hydra3333/Pi4NAS64/README.md

 8. When the process completes, it will Reboot the Pi4 so that Part_1 settings take effect, before ytou can successfully start Part_2

-9. After the reboot from Part_1, start a Terminal and start Part_2 the install/configure process, to install hd-idle, NFS, SAMBA:
+9. After the reboot from Part_1, start a Terminal and start **Part_2** of the install/configure process, to install hd-idle, NFS, SAMBA:
      ```
      cd ~/Desktop
      chmod +777 *.sh